The Fast Isoprene Sensor continues to evolve with the latest designs being the most sensitive, rugged and user serviceable of our entire history.

 In the past year — the instrument has shrunk in size, been upgraded to a custom 6061 alloy chassis, added a 4th channel of temperature control, split out the catalytic converter into two separate units (each optimized for its function) and added efficient heat sinking to the effluent flows.
 The FIS circuit board has been expanded adding enhanced electronic capability.
 We also shock-mounted the brushless DC pump, greatly reducing acoustic noise and vibration.
 In the past year we’ve begun controlling certain instrumental parameters with laser flow restrictors.
 This has boosted stability.

 The changes make for a quieter, more stable, more sensitive and easier to service instrument in an ultra-rugged compact form.
-We continuously strive to improve our instuments and welcome input from our customers worldwide.
+We continuously strive to improve our instruments and welcome input from our customers worldwide.